Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Primary bone tumors can be noncancerous (called benign) or cancerous (called malignant).
-Benign tumors don’t spread and are not life-threatening.
+Primary bone tumors can be noncancerous (benign) or cancerous (malignant).
+Benign tumors don’t spread and are not usually life-threatening.
 They are generally removed with surgery.
 Cancerous tumors can spread and can be life-threatening.
-Benign bone tumors occur more often than cancerous bone tumors.

 Primary bone cancers are called sarcomas.
 Sarcomas can grow from bone, cartilage, fatty tissue, fibrous tissue, muscle, or nerve tissue.

-These are the types of bone cancer you can have:
+These are the main types of bone cancer:/p>

 Osteosarcoma.
 This is the most common primary bone cancer.
-It usually starts inside the bone and grows through the bone into the surrounding tissues.
-It starts near where new bone is made.
+It usually starts in bones of the arms or legs near where new bone is made.
 Most people who get this cancer are between ages 10 and 30.
 But it can occur at any age.
 It tends to be more common in males than in females.
 Most tumors occur near the knee, pelvis, or shoulder, but they can occur in any bone.

 Chondrosarcoma.
 This is the second most common primary bone cancer.
-This cancer most often occurs in adults ages 50 and older, and it is equally common in men and women.
-The cancer develops in cartilage cells and is most common around the hip and pelvic bones; however, it can occur in any bone and can also affect the ribs.
+This cancer most often occurs in older adults, and it is equally common in men and women.
+The cancer develops in cartilage cells and is most common around the hip bones.
+But it can occur in any bone and can also affect the ribs.

 Ewing sarcoma.
 This cancer affects mainly children and teenagers.
 It is also referred to as Ewing tumor.
 Most Ewing tumors start in bone, but they can also occur in the soft tissues of the limbs, such as in muscles.
 Ewing sarcoma usually occurs in the thigh bone, pelvis, or chest wall, but can occur in any bone.